 Once the groundwork for why afterschool programs are critical has been laid, providing a state-level context can help build further understanding.
 This data is for you to use in any of your communications materials and is important in establishing context within the larger picture of what’s happening in Vermont.

-- The rest are Boys and Girls Club sites, teen centers, and other unlicensed community/recreation programs
+- The rest are Boys and Girls Club sites, teen centers, and other unlicensed community/recreation programs and summer programs/camps.

 - Schools across Vermont often provide some type of afterschool, summer, or enrichment programming, but the offerings are inconsistent across schools and leave a significant number of students without programming.